The following

 reasons

-stated above) and the price for the labor is $99 plus current costs for
+stated above, plus current costs for

 the new external